SiditaDuli/JavaProjects/README.md

 # JavaProjects
-This repository includes all Java Examples already.
+This repository includes all Java Examples already tested in Eclipse Editor.